 On longer hiking days that include a warm lunch stop, you may also have access to your toilet tent during lunch.
 If you need to use the toilet while you are hiking or between camps, your guide will help you find the best option.

 It is almost always possible to find bushes or rocks en route that will allow you to go native in privacy.

 What’s the etiquette when using nature for my toilet business?

 The key thing to consider when using mother nature to go to the toilet is to ensure that you do not leave any trace.
 This helps to keep Kilimanjaro clean and free of waste and sewage.
 So if you need to urinate while hiking, collect any toilet paper that you use and put it in a separate bag.
 You can then dispose of it in the communal trash at camp.
 If you need to defecate, ideally you should try to wait until you can use the toilets that are available at camp.
 However, if you need to go urgently, then try to cover up any waste by burying it or putting rocks on top of it and place any tissues in a bag to dispose of at camp.

 Are there bathrooms and showers on Mount Kilimanjaro?

 There are no permanent shower or bathing facilities available on Mount Kilimanjaro.
 However, all our tour operator partners will provide you with a daily hot bowl of washing water.
 Some also provide a hand wash station for use at camp.

 If you require, it is possible to upgrade your climb with a portable hot mountain shower & tent, which all our VIP packages also include by default.
-Simply let us know when booking your climb if you'd like to use a mountain shower, and we'll customize your offer accordingly.
+Simply let us know when booking if you'd like to use a mountain shower, and we'll customize your Kilimanjaro climb accordingly.

 How will I wash when on Mount Kilimanjaro?